PART 46: OUT OF TIME

 “Well, look on the bright side,” Corry remarked.
 “With all this added security, Shady will find it almost impossible to get upstairs.”

 Chartreuse frowned.
-“Except… I’m now getting the sense that a lot of people are going to die here.
-Only I can’t put my finger on when or how.”
+“Except I’m sensing from a lot of people here that they’re going to die.
+Only they don’t know it, so I can’t put my finger on when or how.”

 “Y-You think Shady’s going to shoot his way up to her?”
 Laurie gasped.